amatgil/wawa/README.md

 - `wawa!pad <code>`: format the code and provide a pad link

-All uiua codeblocks use custom syntax highlighting using the `ansi` environment (which is quite limited, discord does not offer many much of the ansi spec).
+All uiua codeblocks use custom syntax highlighting using the `ansi` environment (which is quite limited, discord does not offer much of the ansi spec).

 # Full list of commands
 - ping: pong